evanw/skew/docs/compiler.md

 Once all symbols and scopes are prepared, type checking is done using a single tree traversal.
 Type checking is made order-independent by applying it recursively.
 For example, resolving the body of a function may require resolving the type of a variable, which may require resolving its initializer, which may require resolving a constructor, which would then require resolving the enclosing type, which may require resolving base types, and so on:

-    void foo() { bar.baz(); }
+    void foo() { bar.baz() }
-    var bar = Bar();
+    var bar = Bar()
     class Bar : Baz {}
     class Baz { void baz() {} }

 To prevent cycles, symbol resolution is separated into an initialization phase and a resolution phase.
 The initialization phase resolves just enough to know the type of the symbol while the resolution phase fully resolves the symbol's contents.
 Using a symbol requires initializing it but not resolving it.
 Cycles are detected by giving each symbol three states: uninitialized, initializing, and initialized.
 Encountering an initializing symbol is an error.
-These rules ensure that `class Foo { Foo foo; }` is valid but `class Foo : Foo {}` is an error.
+These rules ensure that `class Foo { Foo foo }` is valid but `class Foo : Foo {}` is an error.

 Limited type inference is performed using type context propagation.
 A type hint can optionally be provided during expression resolution and will be used to provide missing information if available.
-For example, type context from the variable type in `List<double> foo = [0];` ensures that the list literal contains doubles instead of ints.
+For example, type context from the variable type in `List<double> foo = [0]` ensures that the list literal contains doubles instead of ints.